 Congress could easily expand access to thousands of jobs for millions of trained workers, simply by revising outdated laws that forbid many immigrants with work authorization from holding professional licenses.

-These outdated laws prevent talented, hardworking individuals from contributing their skills to our economy and our communities.
+These outdated laws prevent talented, hardworking individuals from contributing their skills to our economy and our communities, particularly in essential industries that require special licensure.
 By expanding access to more immigrants with work authorization to hold professional licenses, we could lessen the skills gap, grow our economy, and benefit our communities in the process.

 Take Rosa Ruvalcaba Serna, a DACA (Deferred Action for Childhood Arrivals) recipient born in Mexico who grew up in Arkansas, dreaming of becoming a nurse to treat sick children.
 Even though she grew up here, worked her way through college, and succeeded in medical school, her immigration status nearly barred Rosa from obtaining a nursing license.